 Can CLP funding be used to cover laboratory work?

 CLP awards do not usually cover significant costs relating to laboratory analysis.
-The exception to this is when the lab work in question is urgent and necessary for conservation, for example Chytridomycosis testing.
+Projects that involve laboratory analyses must justify why this work is critical and urgent for conservation.

 Can CLP funding be used to help support existing projects?

 NO. Projects must be undertaking new work as opposed to supporting the continuation of an already established project.
 The exceptions to this are the Follow-up and Leadership Awards, which are offered to projects that have already been the recipient of a CLP award.

 Can CLP funding be used to cover salaries?

 CLP awards cannot be used to cover salaries for team members or external advisers.
 However, CLP guidelines do allow for reasonable stipends to cover basic living expenses.
 It is important that your proposal includes clear justification and itemisation of costs for any stipends you wish to cover using CLP funding.

 Can applicants participate in more than one CLP project?

 Applicants can participate in only one CLP project at a time.
 Applicants can participate in up to three CLP Future Conservationist Award projects in total provided they are serving as team leader no more than once.